 Liability insurance for injury or damage caused by dogs is a compulsory insurance in Denmark (Executive Order No. 485 of 25 September 1984 – only available in Danish).

-If an insurance company wants to cover this risk – classified under class 13 – it is obliged to be a mem-ber of the association: "Foreningen af forsikringsselskaber til overtagelse af lovpligtig ansvarsforsikring for hunde".
+If an insurance company wants to cover this type of risk – classified under class 13 – it is obliged to be a member of the association: "Foreningen af forsikringsselskaber til overtagelse af lovpligtig ansvarsforsikring for hunde".
 The address of this association is Amaliegade 10, DK – 1256 Copenhagen K. The insurance and the membership of the association include a special compulsory guarantee arrangement for injury or damage caused by unknown and uninsured dogs.

 Other compulsory insurances in Denmark: